ridergoster/LCD_Scrolling/README.md

         // debug: false, - true will enable console.log()
         // char_length: 16, - Number of characters per line on your LCD
         // row: 2, - Number of rows on your LCD
-        // firstCharPauseDuration: 4000, - Duration of the pause before your text start scrolling
+        // firstCharPauseDuration: 4000, - Duration of the pause before your text start scrolling.
+Value in ms
         // lastCharPauseDuration: 1000, - Duration to wait before restarting the animation
-        // scrollingDuration: 300, - Time of per step (speed of the animation)
+        // scrollingDuration: 300, - Time per step (speed of the animation).
         // full: true - Extend text with white space to be animated out of the screen completely

     });